electric-capital/crypto-ecosystems/README.md

 If you prefer videos, you can also see the above steps done live [here](https://www.loom.com/share/f23aab8c675940a9998b228ea1e179b7).

 If you've been following along closely, you'll have noticed that the steps after adding the sub-ecosystem to the parent ecosystem are exactly the same a Option 1 (adding a totally new ecosystem that has no parents).
 That's because this taxonomy is based on ancestry.
 Any sub-ecosystem is basically just an ecosystem in its own right (it's not like a sub-ecosystem is any less valuable).
 The ecosystem and sub-ecosystem dichotomy is merely there so we can see the relationship between different ecosystems.
-You can keep adding sub-ecoystems to sub-ecosystems ad infinitum (forever).
+You can keep adding sub-ecosystems to sub-ecosystems ad infinitum (forever).

 ### Option 3: Adding a new repo or organization